cereda/fedora-postinstall/README.md

 My configuration file is also available as a `.vimrc.sample` file in this repository, so it can be used for a quick setup.

+If you use NeoVim, there is my configuration file, available as `init.vim.sample` in this repository.
+Copy it to `~/.config/nvim/init.vim` (notice the file renaming).

 I like to recommend the [Spacemacs](https://github.com/syl20bnr/spacemacs) distribution for `emacs` users.
 To install it, open the terminal and run the following command:

 ```bash